 Address: 1235 Deerhurst Drive, Huntsville, Ontario

 2. Hidden Valley Resort

 Just minutes away from Deerhurst Resort and downtown Huntsville, Hidden Valley Resort offers an affordable alternative for those seeking a great resort experience in Muskoka.
 It's particularly popular during the winter months for its on-site ski facilities, including 11 runs, a terrain park for snowboarders, a ski club, private and group lessons, as well as ski camps for youngsters.
 Other fun winter activities available here include cross-country skiing, snowshoeing, and ice fishing.

 Warmer weather options include a swimming pool, private beach, use of kayaks and canoes, along with a tennis court.
 Also available on-site: a gym, sauna, spa, and restaurant.

 As for accommodations, guests have a variety of upgraded and spacious hotel-style options to choose from, most with king or queen beds, large bathrooms with bathtubs and showers, separate sitting areas, fridges, and great lake views from their balconies.

 Accommodation: Hidden Valley Resort

 Accommodations at Trillium Resort consist of six delightful chalets set overlooking the lake, along with a further 10 smaller cabins set back in the woods.
 Spacious one-bedroom cabins feature large dining areas, full-kitchens, bathrooms with large tubs, a wood-burning stove, and large private terraces or decks.
-Some also come with pull-out couches.
-Pet-friendly options are available.
+Some also come with pullout couches.
+Pet-friendly options are available for an additional charge.

 Address: 848 Clearwater Lake Rd, Port Sydney, Ontario